release-it/release-it/README.md

 Notes:

+* While e.g. `npm.publish` represents whether or not to publish in _non-interactive_ mode, `prompt.src.publish` represents the default value (`Y/N`) in _interactive_ mode.
+* In the background, some steps of the `dist.repo` process are actually executed before you are asked to commit anything (in the source repo), so you know about build, clone, or copy issues as soon as possible.
-* If present, your `"private": true` setting in package.json will be respected and you will not be bothered with the question to publish to npm.
+* The `"private": true` setting in package.json will be respected and the package won't be published to npm.
-* If `src.pushRepo` has a falsey value, the default `git push` is used when pushing to the remote.
+* If `src.pushRepo` is `false`, the default `git push` is used when pushing to the remote.
 Otherwise, it's the url or name of a remote as in `git push <src.pushRepo>`.
-* If `dist.pkgFiles` has a falsey value, it will take the value of `pkgFiles`.
-* In the background, some steps of the distribution repo process are actually executed before you are asked to commit anything
-(also in the source repo), so you know about build, clone, or copy issues as soon as possible.
-* The `prompt` booleans represent the default answers to the interactive questions.

 ### Command Hooks

-The command hooks are executed from the directory of the `src` or `dist` repository, respectively:
+The command hooks are executed from the root directory of the `src` or `dist` repository, respectively:

-* `src.beforeStartCommand` - before version bump
+* `src.beforeStartCommand`
-* `src.beforeStageCommand` and `dist.beforeStageCommand` - before `buildCommand`
 * `buildCommand` - before files are staged for commit
+* `src.afterReleaseCommand`
+* `dist.beforeStageCommand` - before files are staged in dist repo
-* `src.afterReleaseCommand` and `dist.afterReleaseCommand` - after release/publish steps
+* `dist.afterReleaseCommand`

 All commands can use configuration variables (like template strings):